direktt/direktt-plugin/guides/user-guide.md

 ## How Users Can Subscribe to Your Channel

-Direktt makes it easy for users to join your channel—whether they’re shopping in-store, browsing online, or following your social media.
+Direktt makes it easy for users to join your channel - whether they’re shopping in-store, browsing online, or following your social media.
 There are three ways to subscribe, all designed to be quick and user-friendly.

 ---